 Conflict between The Episcopal Church (TEC) and the Diocese goes back long before our disassociation in 2012.
 By actions of its Diocesan Convention (the people of the parishes gathered together) we voted collectively, and repeatedly, over the years to differentiate ourselves from actions taken by TEC.
 The proof that our theological differences (and resulting practice) would no longer be tolerated in TEC, came when the attempt was made in 2012 to remove our Bishop.
 Only then did the Diocese, by action of its elected Standing Committee, affirmed by the chosen delegates at Diocesan Convention, act to end our voluntary association with TEC.

 Every congregation of the Diocese was then free to choose whether it would remain with the Diocese or return to TEC.
-About 80% of the parishes and missions, by votes of their people, chose to depart with the Diocese (a process NEVER used by the congregations which remained in TEC.).
+About 80% of the parishes and missions, by votes of their vestry or congregation, chose to depart with the Diocese (a process NEVER used by the congregations which remained in TEC.).

 The near immediate response to our corporate decision was the use of the Diocesan name, seal and other identifying marks by a ‘rump’ group, long prepared, presuming to act in the name of this Diocese.
 The legal tactics employed, not surprisingly, were the same ones previously used by TEC against other faithful congregations and dioceses across the country seeking to leave the denomination.